2009 Asian Martial Arts Games: Mascot

-"Hanuman" is a white – creamy super monkey and considers it as the God of the ape which has every kind of fighting skill with strong determination of great success.
+"Hanuman" is the Hindu God who is considered to be the companion of the Hindu God Rama who has immeasurable fighting skills with strong determination.

 The Organizing Committee uses "Hanuman Yindee" as the Mascot as it wants to convey the message of the word "Yindee" which means proudness and gratification.
 Furthermore, the Organizing Committee is using the word "Yindee" as to extend to everybody a warm welcome and a chance of making continuous friendship and solidarity throughout the entire peoples of Asia.